polyaxon/polyaxon/docs/templates/experimentation/jobs.md

 ## Tracking job logs

-To view the logs of a specific job, you need to have the experiment sequence it belongs to, and the job sequence within that experiment.
+To view the logs of a specific job, you need to have the experiment is it belongs to, and the job id within that experiment.

 For example